White House urges states to prepare to vaccinate kids 5-11

-WASHINGTON — White House officials this week urged the nation’s governors to prepare to vaccinate children ages five and up by early next month, ABC News reported.
+WASHINGTON — White House officials this week urged the nation’s governors to prepare to vaccinate children ages 5 and up by early next month.

-The officials told state leaders Tuesday that it had enough pediatric doses available for the 28 million kids ages 5-11 who would become eligible if the Food and Drug Administration approves Pfizer’s COVID-19 vaccine for that age group in the coming weeks, according to audio obtained by ABC News.
+The officials told state leaders there are enough pediatric doses available for the 28 million kids ages 5-11 who would become eligible if the Food and Drug Administration approves Pfizer’s COVID-19 vaccine for that age group in the coming weeks, according to audio obtained by ABC News.

 Pfizer and partner BioNTech requested approval for emergency use of their vaccine for youngsters last week.
 The Biden administration has purchased 65 million pediatric doses of the Pfizer/BioNTech vaccine, said an official of the Department of Health and Human Services.